Zone Codes, Comprehensive Plan and Other Regulations

 Zoning Acronyms - click the link for a list of acronyms and definitions used in our zone codes.

-Marion County Comprehensive Plan was developed for the purpose of providing a guide to development and conservation of Marion County's land resources.
-It is a generalized long-range policy guide that provides the basis for decisions on the physical, social, and economic development of Marion County.
-These policies are based on inventories, developmental limitations, projected needs, urban growth management strategy, and the State Land Conservation and Development Commission Goals and Guidelines.
+Marion County Comprehensive Plan is a guide to development and conservation of Marion County's land resources.
+It provides the basis for decisions on the physical, social, and economic development of Marion County.
+These policies are based on inventories, developmental limitations, projected needs, and the urban growth management strategy.
+State Land Conservation and Development Commission Goals and Guidelines are factors, as well.

 Other County Land Use Regulations and Ordinances